Mosquito Fogging Vs. Misting

 - Misting needs to be reapplied due to the life cycles of mosquitoes and to be most effective, it requires ongoing service to keep your yard mosquito-free.
 Luckily, Saela provide free re-servicing and incredibly attentive and effective staff allowing you to relax and enjoy your yard.

 When comparing misting and fogging side by side, it’s obvious that misting is the superior method for lasting results.
 Fogging is just not as reliable and is becoming outdated by the day.
 At Saela, we handle mosquitoes with industry-leading products.
 Our iCap technology effectively sticks to the pests’ bodies, allowing them to spread it to other members of the population for complete extermination.
 The slow-releasing misting system we utilize targets both mature mosquitoes and eggs, preventing any survivors.
-When you schedule a mosquito exterminator service with Saela, our expert technicians will make a thorough inspection of your property to eliminate sites of standing water.
+When you schedule a mosquito exterminator service with Saela, our expert service specialists will make a thorough inspection of your property to eliminate sites of standing water.

 As a leader in pest control, Saela has access to the newest, most effective pesticide products.
 Our products are microencapsulated protecting them from the harsh elements so you can remain protected longer.
 We can both eliminate active infestations and remove eggs and nests to prevent future problems.
 We have developed a Mosquito Protection Program that is determined to keep the pests away.
-Your Saela technician will give you a rundown of your mosquito status and how to prevent further population growth.
+Your Saela service specialist will give you a rundown of your mosquito status and how to prevent further population growth.
 With an initial treatment and additional retreatments from April to October, we can eliminate the mosquitoes around your home for year-round protection.

 By providing you with tips on mosquito control and prevention, your Saela service specialist helps understand how to minimize future infestations.
 We put the work in so you can rest at ease knowing your property is in safe hands.
 Managing pests can be a headache, but putting it in the care of our professional and well-educated servicemen can alleviate that frustration, so you can focus on enjoying nature.